A finite element method for the quasiclassical theory of superconductivity: Theory

 Inserting Eq.~\eqref{eq:GalerkinMethodFunctionExpression} and the basis functions into Eq.~\eqref{eq:FullWeakForm_prelim} gives an equation system for the unknown coefficients $a_{j,i}$ for each cell.
-Combining all local equations gives a global system for a vector of unknowns $\mathbf{a}$ of the form
+Renumerating $a_{j,i} \rightarrow a_{i'}$ and combining all the local equations, we get a collection of scalar equations of the form

-Here, the matrix $Q$ is due to the quadratic term $\gamma \tilde{\Delta} \gamma$ in Eq.~\eqref{eq:FullWeakForm_prelim}, while the remaining linear parts of $L(\gamma,\phi)$ are combined into the matrix $P$.
+where $i = 1,\dots, N$ is an index over the all $N$ nodes in our domain.
+In two dimensions, a triangulation with $N_T$ triangles and $N_j$ nodes per cell will have a total number of $N = N_T N_j$ nodes.
+Here, the tensor $Q_{ijk}$ is due to the quadratic term $\gamma \tilde{\Delta} \gamma$ in Eq.~\eqref{eq:FullWeakForm_prelim}, while the remaining linear parts of $L(\gamma,\phi)$ are combined into a matrix $P_{ik}$.
 The nonlinearity prevents a solution of Eq.~\eqref{eq:WeakForm_MatrixEquation} by matrix inversion.
-Instead, the vector $\mathbf{a}$ is determined as an (approximate) zero of the residual
+Instead, the vector $\mathbf{a}$ is determined as an (approximate) zero of the residual vector $\mathbf{r}$, with components

-which is found by iterative minimization.
-We find that a numerically efficient strategy is Newton iteration using the Jacobian matrix $J(\mathbf{a}, \phi)$ of Eq.~\eqref{eq:FullWeakForm_prelim}, which can be calculated from the residual via the Gateaux derivate
+where again $i=1,\dots, N$ as in Eq.~\eqref{eq:WeakForm_MatrixEquation}.
+This approximate zero is found by iterative minimization.
+We find that a numerically efficient strategy is Newton iteration using the Jacobian matrix $J_{ij}(\mathbf{a}, \phi)$ of Eq.~\eqref{eq:FullWeakForm_prelim}, which can be calculated from the residual via the Gateaux derivate